 - Clearly express the rationale for the referral, such as the requirement for additional testing, specialized care, or a second opinion.
 Please provide any pertinent medical data or test findings to support your request.

-- Volunteer help: If applicable, offer to help the receiver with any paperwork or schedule that may be required.
+- Volunteer help: If applicable, offer to help the receiver with any paperwork or schedule that one may be required.

 - Close the letter by thanking the receiver and inviting them to get in touch if they have any questions.